 Until just a few years ago, smart locks were seen as futuristic technology.
 In a recent survey however, 56% of US households said they are comfortable with smart security devices.
 As smart locks use all kinds of wireless tech however, it’s only natural to wonder 'can smart locks be hacked'?

-With any wireless technology hacking is a risk and smart locks are no exception.
-But they are not easy to hack.
-If smart locks are installed correctly, their software is kept up to date, you keep your passwords safe and the connection to the lock is secure then they are extremely difficult to hack.
+Smart locks can be hacked.
+With any wireless technology, hacking is a risk and smart locks are no exception.
+However, if they are installed correctly, their software is kept up to date and you keep your passwords safe, then they are extremely difficult to hack.

 Rather than the locks themselves being insecure it’s usually the wireless connection that opens up an avenue of attack for hackers.
 Because smart locks need some kind of wireless connection (Bluetooth, Wifi etc) it is critical that this connection is fully secure in order to keep your smart lock safe.

 Below I go into more detail about the safety and security of smart locks and answer various other related queries on the topic.

 What Is a Smart Lock?